Minimal

 • Sharp turns

 Be aware that the Pedal 4 has a turning radius of 4.6 meters.
-Plan maneuvers accordingly to avoid oversteering.
+To avoid oversteering plan manoeuvres accordingly.

 Caution